 This news shouldn’t come off as a surprise.
 In Singapore, people have reported cases of credit card fraud – this includes reports of lost and/or stolen credit cards and lately, reports of phishing of credit card information is also on the rise.
 This is according to the advisory by the Singapore Police Force, which states that SGD 4 million of losses were attributed to credit card fraud just in 2019 alone.

 In this day and age when criminals are continually getting creative, you have to raise your level of credit card protection.
 Once you realise that your credit card is lost and/or stolen or that your credit card information has been compromised, you should report it to the right authorities immediately.

 So, where do you start?

 Cases of lost and/or stolen credit cards fall under the category of credit card fraud.
 Credit card fraud refers to the unauthorized financial transactions done from your account.

-Unfortunately, cases of lost and/or stolen credit cards happen to many people.
-Because cyber criminals can get to the top of their game, it happens even to those who are extra careful with how they keep their cards.
+Unfortunately, cases of lost and/or stolen credit cards is on an upward trend and has happened to many people.
+As criminals (both physical and cyber) get better at their game, it can happen even to those who are extra careful with how they keep their cards.

 How can you say that your credit card is lost and/or stolen?